 It Takes a Village to Raise Awareness

-At home or at work, the leader of digital distractions, Facebook is always just a mouse click or finger tap away.
-Struggling with a topic, I start to browse the timeline and within a minute or so scroll to post that has become typical in any yard sale or community group - FTGH puppies or kittens, or purposefully bred pups for sale.
+Door open or closed though, the leader of digital distractions, social media, is always just a mouse click or finger tap away.
+Struggling with a topic, I scroll through posts and within a minute or so I find one that has become far too typical - puppies or kittens, free to a good home, or purposefully bred pups for sale.
 Distraction fail - back on track.

-Usually, all that can be done is to provide information and education.
+What I can do instead is provide information and education.
 Here at the SPCA, we strive to do that whenever an opportunity arises.
 But even great information coming from a complete stranger or from an unfamiliar organization loses its power when presented to a closed ear.

 This is where you come in.
 Our village.
 Our community of like-minded animal welfare proponents; spay/neuter champions and cheerleaders.
-You are probably already familiar with the SPCA Albrecht Center, Aiken County Animal Shelter and FOTAS (Friends of the Animal Shelter).
-You're likely aware that our adoption floors and holding areas are full to the brim of homeless pets.
-And hopefully you know that the only solution to the overcrowding and overpopulation problem is spay & neuter.
+You're likely aware that our adoption floors and holding areas are full to the brim of homeless pets, especially cats right now.
+And hopefully you know that the only solution to the problem of pet overpopulation is spay and neuter.

 We can market and promote this information and our services all day long through articles and social media, ads and billboards, signs and flyers, and hope that it reaches not only people like you, but also people who really need the information.
 Still, the very best form of promotion is simple word-of-mouth.

-So we need you to help us spread the message.
+So we need you to help spread the word.
 Help us get the information to those people who need to hear it the most.
 Maybe you have a friend or relative with an unaltered pet.
 Maybe a neighbor or coworker has yet another litter of kittens or puppies they're trying to rehome.
-Perhaps a member of your church found a stray pet and was discouraged and confused to learn that the shelter was just too full to accept it.
+Perhaps a member of your church took in a stray pet and is just unaware of the reasons to spay or neuter.

 These people need to know the facts.
 And they will be so much more receptive to the information if it comes from a familiar face.